 BKK1 is an upscale residential neighborhood that lies within Phnom Penh’s Chamkar Mon district.
 With its upscale residences, restaurants, and hotels, it’s quickly become the most desirable neighborhood in the city.

 It’s also well-known for its expat community.
-BKK1 is home to many embassies and international businesses, and its international schools attract expat families.
+BKK1 is home to many embassies and multinational businesses, while its top schools attract expat families.

 Units typically cost more than $200,000, and you likely won’t get much return on your investment.
-However, if you’re looking for a place to live full-time, BKK1 is an attractive option.
+However, if you’re looking for a place to live full-time, BKK1 remains an attractive option.

 Property Taxes and Fees